-The family moved to Geneva when she was 13, which was an introduction for her to different cultures and political situations.
-At 16 she chose to go back to Poland to do the Polish matura.
-She read all the Freud she could and read widely beyond.
-The family, expelled from Geneva, went to Paris where she joined them in 1939.
+The family moved to Geneva when she was thirteen, which was an introduction for her to different cultures and political situations.
+At sixteen, she chose to go back to Poland to do the Polish matura.
+She read all the Freud she could, and widely beyond.
+The family, expelled from Geneva, went to Paris, where she joined them in 1939.
 In 1940 they left for the United Kingdom and she went to Edinburgh to finish her medical studies.

-The first, though published later, was, ‘A psychoanalytic approach to aesthetics’ and the second her membership paper on ‘Some aspects of the analysis of a schizophrenic’.
+The first of these papers, though published later, was ‘A psychoanalytic approach to aesthetics’; the second was her membership paper, ‘Some aspects of the analysis of a schizophrenic’.
 Here was the foundation of her two great interests: creativity and psychosis.
-Published originally in the International Journal of Psychoanalysis, these papers, and others written over a period of about 30 years, were finally brought together and published in Segal’s first collection, The Work of Hanna Segal: Delusion and Artistic Creativity and other Psycho-analytic Essays (1986).
+Published originally in the International Journal of Psychoanalysis, these papers, and others written over a period of about thirty years, were finally brought together and published in Segal’s first collection, The Work of Hanna Segal: Delusion and Artistic Creativity and other Psycho-analytic Essays (1986).

-Segal’s early years as a psychoanalyst also saw the publication of her first two books Introduction to the Work of Melanie Klein (1964) and Klein (1979).
-Betty Joseph has commented that Hanna Segal “understood Klein instinctively, not just because she had an analysis with Klein, but something deeper and more intelligent”.
-In a long professional life devoted to practicing, teaching and writing about psychoanalysis Segal published a further three books, Dream, Phantasy and Art (1991), Psychoanalysis, Literature and War (1997) and Yesterday, Today and Tomorrow (2007).
+Segal’s early years as a psychoanalyst also saw the publication of her first two books, Introduction to the Work of Melanie Klein (1964) and Klein (1979).
+Betty Joseph commented that Hanna Segal, “understood Klein instinctively, not just because she had an analysis with Klein, but something deeper and more intelligent”.
+In a long professional life devoted to practising, teaching and writing about psychoanalysis, Segal published a further three books, Dream, Phantasy and Art (1991), Psychoanalysis, Literature and War (1997) and, Yesterday, Today and Tomorrow (2007).

 It is striking how frequently Segal writes about contrasting concepts.
-We see this for example in her seminal papers on symbols and symbolic equations, creativity and delusion, life and death instincts, phantasy and reality and in her last book she twinned the fall of Adam and Eve with the fall of Lucifer and voyeurism and curiosity.
-In all these papers we find her lifelong endeavor to explore the intricate relationship between creative and psychotic functioning.
-In the socio-political realm she further explored and clarified the relationship between sane and psychotic forces in relation to nuclear proliferation, war and the symbolic significance and psychological impact of September 11.
+We see this, for example, in her seminal papers on symbols and symbolic equations, creativity and delusion, the life and death instincts, and phantasy and reality.
+In her last book she twinned the fall of Adam and Eve with the fall of Lucifer, voyeurism and curiosity.
+In all these publications we find her lifelong endeavour to explore the intricate relationship between creative and psychotic functioning.
+In the socio-political realm, she further explored and clarified the relationship between sane and psychotic forces in relation to nuclear proliferation, war, and the symbolic significance and psychological impact of the September 11th attacks.

 Nicola Abel-Hirsch, 2012